 Thank you for your interest in career opportunities at German International School Boston.

-The Assistant Head of Preschool is a critical member of the leadership team and will ensure an inclusive student experience at our Lower Campus.
-The successful candidate will have experience working with special needs students and developing tailored educational curriculum, including German language development, for our youngest learners.
-The Assistant Head of Preschool will also be involved in the development of faculty, retention and daily operations of the school and will report directly to the Director of Early Education.
+The Early Childhood Special Education Teacher is a critical member of the Early Education team and will ensure an inclusive student experience at our Lower Campus.
+The successful candidate will have experience working with special needs students and developing and implementing tailored educational curriculum for our youngest learners.
+The Early Childhood Special Education Teacher/Intervention Specialist will also be involved in staff support and daily operations of the school and will report directly to the Director of Early Education.
 For a detailed job description, please click here.